sierdzio/gibs/README.md

 input file
 * `--auto-qt-modules` Automatically guesses Qt modules used by the project.
 This is done using internal dictionary mapping Qt classes to modules
+* `--parse-whole-files` Parse whole files instead of just their beginning.
+By default, only code up to first class declaration or function definition is parsed.

 # Commands